Klee057/oodp/README.md

 # Object Oriented design principles group project

+1. Clone repo
-Run "java RestaurantApp" to start the application
+2. Run "java RestaurantApp" to start the application

 # Overview
 A simple console-based restaurant management system written in Java.
 It provides a menu-driven interface where users can interact with different features related to a restaurant’s operations.